National Cyber Security Authority (Israel): Background

 Following that, in August 2011 the Israeli government passed a resolution to establish the Israeli National Cyber Bureau (INCB), designated to assist the prime minister, the government and its committees in forging a National Cyber Policy and fostering the application of its aspects of National Security.
 Specifically, the INCB was assigned to develop a national cyber security strategy.

 The development of that strategy generated a professional and important discourse on the national level regarding possible ways to establish an operational body responsible for the defence of the civil cyberspace.
 The need for it has never been in doubt; however, the manner in which this need should be satisfied has been the subject of many discussions and some poignant disputes, and was finally resolved through the government's decision to establish a civilian body in the Prime Minister's Office – the NCSA.

+The directorate regularly publishes assessments of cyber threats to government, critical infrastructure, and private entities.
+In 2026, Israel’s national cyber chief warned that a future AI-driven cyber conflict could emerge between offensive and defensive systems, noting that cyberattacks had increased by 55% in 2025 and highlighting potential threats to energy, transportation, and telecommunications infrastructure.

 Government Resolutions 2443 and 2444

 In February 2015, the 33rd Government of Israel approved two government resolutions concerning the Israeli cyber defense, centered by Government Resolution 2444, "Promoting National Preparedness for Cyber Defense".
 In this resolution, the government stipulated that the defense of the proper functioning in cyberspace is a vital, national state goal and a vital national interest of the state of Israel.

 It was accordingly decreed that the aim of the NCSA is to protect the entire civilian cyberspace of Israel.
 Its functions include:

 a.
 Managing, operating and carrying out all operational defence efforts in cyberspace on the national level, as needed in order to give a whole and continuous response to cyber-attacks.

 b.
 Operating the national CERT for the benefit of the economy as a whole, including the improvement of cyber resilience, and to assist in dealing with cyber threats and coping with cyber incidents.

 c.
 Building and enhancing the cyber resilience of the Israeli economy through preparedness, competence and regulation, including the enhancement of sectors and organizations, guidance, regulation of the cyber defence services market, licensing, standardization, exercising and general training, Incentivization, etc.

 d.
 Forging, implementation and assimilation of a national Cyber Defence Methodology.

 e.
 Performing any other task stipulated by the prime minister, according to the NCSA's aim.